Swimming Pool & Spa Registration

 Application Form to Register a Swimming Pool or Spa(PDF, 344KB)

 Once completed please email the form, as well as any supporting documents.
 Please contact Council's Building Department by phone 03 5232 9400 or email should you require any assistance with registration.
+You can make payment by completing the above credit card form and supplying it with your registration form.
+Alternatively, you can request an invoice or a call to pay over the phone.

 Once you’ve registered your pool or spa, the council will notify you of the due date for your first certificate of pool barrier compliance.
 You are required to arrange an inspection and lodge the certificate with council by the due date.